 This perspective has been supported by several pieces that have come out since the announcement with “not so fast” perhaps being the battle-cry of those who oppose such an idea.
 This was reflected in the title of an article carried on the Brookings Institution website.
 The article’s main argument centers on the idea that the USAF is adept at being in space and can create the technologies required for both Space Situational Awareness (SSA) as well as presence.
 The author argues that breaking the USAF into two, with the creation of a Space Force, is not a promising idea as it is not clear that separating them will improve focus and effectiveness when it comes to outer-space.
 Most arguments against the Space Force assert that perhaps Trump wrongly announced the creation of a Space Force as a separate and equal sixth branch of the U.S. military.
 What he really meant to announce was the creation of a “Space Corps” or “Space Guard” within the Department of the Air-Force, focused on space but not independent.

 Nothing can be further from the truth.
 In his announcement Trump is clear that he wants the Pentagon to start working toward establishing a separate and independent Space Force.
-This is notwithstanding the fact that the Pentagon has enlisted the Center for Naval Analysis (CNA) to study and offer recommendations on the establishment of a separate department of space.
+This is notwithstanding the fact that the Pentagon has enlisted the CNA. to study and offer recommendations on the establishment of a separate department of space.
 Trump’s announcement on June 18 has now shifted the debate from whether such a force is required, to how it should be organized institutionally, for the mission goals it will be mandated to accomplish, most importantly, U.S. presence in outer space given the growing competence of China in the same domain, and the burst of commercial interests in the CIS-LUNAR economy.
 This perspective was augmented by Newt Gingrich, one of Trump’s closest advisors, asserting that space will become a hub of commercial activities by 2024, especially with growing commercial sector activities.
 Space Policy Directive 2, signed by Trump on May 24, 2018, directed the U.S. government to establish regulations that promote economic growth in space and protect private industry and foreign policy interests; and encourage U.S. leadership in space commerce.
 The Secretary of Transportation was directed to establish a single license for launch and re-entry for commercial space flights, and the Commerce Secretary was to establish a “one stop shop” for regulatory purposes, specifically designed to “unleash American economic power.”
 Trump’s National Space Strategy has urged to update and build new institutions to galvanize U.S. leadership in outer-space.

 While at the level of debate, there is still confusion as to what the institutional structure of a new force would look like, the idea of a Space Force, and/or a Space Corps or Space Guard means very different things for the USAF institutionally.
 As per its website, the Air Force Space Command’s mission is to serve the Air Force, Joint Force and the U.S, by offering reliable space capabilities.
 On the one hand, there are those who argue that despite being within the Air Force, the Space Command is adept at developing a space-based culture, despite mostly consisting of Air Force Pilots and personnel trained in an air-domain focused culture with its organizational rotations and promotion requirements.
 On the other hand, still others argue that it is not enough for space to be part of an air domain culture aimed at combat readiness and simply developing joint war-fighters especially when what is required is a force that is specifically suited to maintain peace and stability in outer space, given growing commercialization, discovery of water ice on the moon, plans for space tourism, and CIS-LUNAR based private industrialization spanning several nations to include, China, India, UAE, Luxembourg, and Japan.
 The issue is no longer about who controls what space assets, but whether a country is institutionally adapting its civil and military institutions to keep up with the space economy.
 Doug Loverro, who served as Deputy Assistant Secretary of Defense for Space Policy during the Obama Administration argued in an article that: